MargoSolo/PhenoLag/README.md

 # PhenoLag

-**Measuring the phenotype-to-genotype lag in rare Mendelian disease — the years between a disease's first clinical description and the identification of its causal gene.**
+**Measuring the phenotype-to-genotype lag in rare Mendelian disease  (the years between a disease's first clinical description and the identification of its causal gene).**

 PhenoLag pairs two dated events for each rare disease (year of first clinical description and year the causal gene was verified) and computes the gap across the whole rare-Mendelian-disease landscape.
 Built for ESHG 2026 (poster P15.151.A).